ROCm/rocALUTION/docs/design/design.rst

 `Base`-classes and their derivatives are further explained in :ref:`rocalution_base_classes`.

 Furthermore, each global object, derived from an operator or vector, embeds two `Local`-classes of same type to store the interior and ghost part of the global object (e.g. a :cpp:class:`GlobalVector <rocalution::GlobalVector>` contains two :cpp:class:`LocalVector <rocalution::LocalVector>`).
-For more details on distributed data structures, see :ref:`rocalution_multinode`.
+For more details on distributed data structures, see the user manual.

 .. _rocalution_base_classes: